 The organisation name is one of the mandatory attributes for users in B2ACCESS.
 This attribute can be released only by home organisation's identity providers which are part of eduGAIN [R7] (federation of home organisation IdPs), but even the most identity providers, who are part of eduGAIN, do not release this information.
 The social or community identity providers do not know or release the organisation name of their users.
-In order to reduce the number of attributes provided by the users themselves during the registration, we extract the organisation name, this information is stored and the organisation name is not extracted from the affiliation attribute.
+In order to reduce the number of attributes provided by the users themselves during the registration, we extract the organisation name from the scoped affiliation.
+In case the identity provider does release the organisation name, this information is stored and the organisation name is not extracted from the affiliation attribute.
 With this enhancement, we were able to reliably extract the organisation name for users who are authenticated by their home organisation's identity provider (home IdP).
 If the home IdP does release the full set of Research & Scholarship (R&S) attributes, users do not need to provide any further information themselves.